 The U.S. Open Cup is very similar to the domestic cup competitions popular in Europe, South America and the rest of the world.
 Cup competitions, which usually run concurrent with a country's league sason, are open in the early stages to any club that can qualify, giving local amateur teams a chance to compete against the best teams a country has to offer.

-For the first time in 2012, all 16 domestic MLS clubs directly entered the competition in the third round.
+Beginning in 2012, all 16 domestic MLS clubs directly entered the competition in the third round.

 |Carolina (PDL)||W 4-2||Fourth Round|